otto-de/tesla-xray/README.md

 Endpoints for acknowledgement:
 * `/acknowledged-checks` GET: show all acknowledged checks and their expiration time
 * `/acknowledged-checks` POST: set new acknowledgement, parameters are:
-    * `check-name` name of check to acknowledge
+    * `check-id` name of check to acknowledge
     * `environment` in which environment the check should be acknowledged
     *   `hours` acknowledgement time (in hours)
-* `/acknowledged-checks/<check-name>/<environment>` DELETE: delete acknowledgement for the check and environment specified in url
+* `/acknowledged-checks/<check-id>/<environment>` DELETE: delete acknowledgement for the check and environment specified in url

 ## UI